TanayP99/Data-Viz-Portfolio/final_project_TanayParikh.md

 It’s not as hard as it seems!
 Just 30 minutes of movement—whether at home or outdoors—can make a huge difference.
 Start small, stay consistent, and reclaim your well-being.

 ## Sketches

+## The data

+I will be using the following sources of data for my project
+1) My personal iphone health app data which has data on calories burnt and sleep.
+I plan to use this data to show how exercise can lead to better sleep through my own personal experiences.
+Below are some screengrabs of what the data looks like

 ## Method and medium
 For implementing my project, I will be utilizing the following tools: